 As discussed in the plan summary, the performance of Homeless Youth as reflected on the California School Dashboard 2021-2022 has placed SCUSD in Differentiated Assistance status and informed the development of this student group-specific LCAP goal.
 SCUSD has been eligible for Differentiated Assistance based on the performance of Homeless Youth for three consecutive years.
 In the most recent Dashboard with Performance Results (2021-2022), Homeless Youth has been designated as Very Low in the following areas: Chronic Absenteeism, Suspension and Graduation Rates, Mathematics, and English Language Arts (ELA).
-There are continued, consistent and significant disparity in the outcomes for Homeless Youth across all 5 Dashboard indicators.
+There are continued, consistent and significant disparity in the outcomes for Homeless Youth across all 5 dashboard indicators.

 With national and state guidance indicating that, on average, a district's identified homeless youth population should be approximately 5-10% of their low-income population, SCUSD has a chronic under-identification issue.
 On the most recent California School Dashboard (2021-2022), SCUSD had 272 identified homeless youth, 0.7%.
-With the housing crisis, we recognize there are probably more students and their families facing challenges.
-An accurate and efficient identification of homeless youth status is a key first step to the provision of many other services including housing, health, academics, social/emotional, behavioral, and more.
+Accurate and efficient identification of homeless youth status is a key first step to the provision of many other services including housing, health, academics, social/emotional, behavioral, and more.
 Effective identification is a necessary precursor to the wrap-around supports that will enable improvement across the dashboard indicators, including the indicators designated as Very Low on the 2021-2022 Dashboard.